kiliansinger/codetricks/03-Computer Algebra with Maxima.md

 sudo apt install wolfram-engine
 ```

-We will install maxima now just follow the tour...
+We will install maxima https://maxima.sourceforge.io/download.html again you can just follow the tour...

 Then open the folder [04maxima](./03-maxima) for some example files with plotting, integrating, derivatives and performing Taylor series expansions.